-In 2020-21, there were a total of 60 000 Victorians being serviced by the Department.
-The number of Victorians using these services has decreased by 14 per cent from 70 000 over the past four years (see Figure 1).

-In 2020-21, 61 per cent of clients were satisfied with the level of services provided.
-This result was above the national average of 60 per cent and represented a 2.2 per cent increase from 2019-20.
+- In 20X1-X2, there were a total of 60 000 Victorians being serviced by the Department.
+The number of Victorians using these services has decreased by 14 per cent from 70 000 over the past four years (see Figure 1). - In 20X1-X2, 61 per cent of clients were satisfied with the level of services provided.
+This result was above the national average of 60 per cent and represented a 2.2 per cent increase from 20X0-X1.
 There has been minimal variation in satisfaction levels over the four years (see Figure 2).

-The 2019-23 corporate plans disclosed key initiatives important to the achievement of departmental objectives.
+Corporate plans disclose key initiatives important to the achievement of departmental objectives.
 [Recommendation 17, PAEC Report on 2013-14 and 2014-15 Financial and Performance Outcomes]

-Departments are required to report against the key initiatives listed in the 2019-23 corporate plan in their 2020-21 annual report.
+Departments are required to report against the key initiatives listed in the corporate plan in their annual report.